HGSC-NGSI/hgsc_bcftools_plugins/FILTERING_AND_FORMATTING.md

 bcftools reheader -h $PATH_TO_HEADER filtered_summarized.vcf > filtered_summarized_reheadered.vcf
 ```

+We frequently need to rename samples at some point to match other components of a dataset.

 Just take the old header and replace the sample names with what they
 should be (in the order of the original sample names).

-We also added descriptions of filters to the header in this step:
+We also add descriptions of filters to the header in this step if they aren't already there:

 ```
 ##FILTER=<ID=low_snpqual,Description="SNP posterior probability is less than 0.50">